 The final of Thursday 20 April brought together the top three teams from the second round, which had to present a new monetary policy decision and answer questions from the BCL jury.

 After the teams’ presentations and the jury’s deliberation, Mr. Gaston Reinesch, Governor of the BCL and member of the Governing Council of the ECB, opened the award ceremony.

 The list of laureates is as follows:

-The winning team, Europeace, will participate in the virtual European award ceremony, together with the winners of the other national Eurosystem competitions, which will take place under the chairmanship of Mrs Christine Lagarde, President of the European Central Bank (ECB), on 18 May 2021.
+The winning team, A.M.A.S.
+St George's, will participate in the European award ceremony, together with the winners of the other national Eurosystem competitions, which will take place at the European Central Bank in Frankfurt under the chairmanship of Mrs Christine Lagarde, President of the ECB, on 31 May 2023.

 The "Generation €uro Students' Award" is organized by the BCL in Luxembourg and is aimed at students of 2nd or 12th grade studying economics.
-Teams of three to five students, supervised by a teacher "coach", participate in the competition.
-It is open to European and international schools in Luxembourg.
+The competition is played in teams of three to five students supervised by a teacher "coach".
+It is open to all schools in Luxembourg.
 Participation is possible in English or French.
-The competition is organized simultaneously in eleven member countries of the euro zone by the respective national central banks.
+The competition is organized simultaneously in eleven member countries of the euro area by the respective national central banks.

-Mr Gaston Reinesch, Governor of the BCL, the three finalist teams, as well as a teacher, and the BCL Generation €uro team, during the awards ceremony of the 2020-2021 edition.
+Mr Gaston Reinesch, Governor of the BCL, the three finalist teams and the BCL Generation €uro jury, during the awards ceremony of the 2022-2023 edition.